 Further skepticism surrounding ADHD arises from the reality that everyone has forgetful moments or struggles to make themselves do things that they don’t actively enjoy.
 Most people have varying levels of clutter in their office or living space at least some of the time, and few can honestly say that they have never acted impulsively before.
 These are symptoms of being human and little else, so the resistance to framing these common experiences as an illness is understandable.

 However, just like you can feel sad without having depression, you can feel scattered and restless without having ADHD.
 Three factors distinguish these normal traits and habits from ADHD: intensity, duration, and pervasiveness.
 If these symptoms regularly interfere with your functioning in multiple areas of life (e.g., in school, at work, and at home), if your friendships and relationships have been negatively impacted over time, if your symptoms have been present since childhood, and if they cause you significant distress, you are a good candidate for an ADHD assessment.
-If you are looking for a psychiatrist in Newport Beach or the surrounding area, the clinicians at Mindful Health Solutions now offer 30-minute, in-house ADHD testing.
-It’s never too late to receive a diagnosis and create meaningful change, and no one is too old to outgrow deserving support.

 If you’ve managed to achieve success in academic or professional settings despite having symptoms – and many do, as ADHD also carries common strengths like creativity, wit, energy, and drive – your symptoms may have been dismissed because you didn’t fit the stereotype of disruptive behavior and poor performance.
 Contrary to common belief, it is possible for many people to do well in school and at work with ADHD; getting good grades or succeeding professionally does not disqualify you from a diagnosis.